2122-5ahif-nvs/02-microproject-MoritzEichhorn/README.md

 He can add new products to his inventory.
 He can also analyze his sales (See Use-Case-Diagram 3. for more information).

+## Web sockets
+If you go to http://localhost:8080/api/ you can "log in" (just enter some name and press `connect`).
+After that you can order some Products (we only have products that have `glasses` or `contacts` in their name).
+After that the order is being processed (program waits 0 - 5 seconds).
+Then you will get an answer, either that your product is ready, or that we do not own that product.

 ## API Documentation

 When you run the application, you can find the documentation of the api here